AtB-AS/org/rfc/0002_Open-Source-Strategy.md

 https://docs.google.com/document/u/1/d/1-tW8d9UdIwPt4pq7bJn0dlDRuoGIV7HaeENpDsS_MZY/)

 - Secrets should be Environment Variables or Secret Storage (preferably env.var)
-- Private repositories from Entur should never be made public.
+- Private repositories from Partners should never be made public.

 ## Discussion

 AtB is publicly financed by the county through taxation.
 As such it can be considered public domain in a sense.
-More than that, Trondheim has a long tradition of doing derived work with AtB data and solutions both through Open Source and reverse engineering work.
+More than that, Trøndelag has a long tradition of doing derived work with AtB data and solutions both through Open Source and reverse engineering work.
 This is something we should embrace instead of counteracting.
 We should use the enthusiasm of the community to make better